Newly-promoted Bundesliga club Union Berlin snap up Nigeria's Anthony Ujah | Goal.com

 "I was able to convince myself about Union on site here in Berlin.
 The impressions at the Alte Forsterei were very positive and so it was clear to me after my visit: I would like to play here,” Ujah told the club website.

-“I'm looking forward to an exciting challenge and want to put my experience and my performances at the help of the team in order to deliver a successful season.”
+“I'm looking forward to an exciting challenge and want to put my experience and my performances to help the team in order to deliver a successful season.”

 Ujah will hope to help the Iron Ones maintain their top-flight status when the 2019-20 Bundesliga season begins on August 16.